edom/work/edom.github.io/modeldata.md

 - Someone buying a used car is concerned about mileage.
 - Someone buying a house is concerned about location.
 - Someone buying a phone is concerned about RAM size.

+Every buyer has his *model* of the thing he wants to buy.
+Aligning the website's model to the buyer's model should increase sales.
+A model is what we care.

 There are several models of a car: